Repositories in a Cloud Project

 The external Git repository can be used to store the entire source code of your project.
 Additionally, the Umbraco Cloud project must have all your source code too.
 You can no longer store dll files in your Umbraco Cloud project.

 You need to put your custom code in a different source control repository of your choice.
-You can use the source control repository to store the custom models, controllers, class libraries, CS code etc as the Umbraco Cloud Git repository can only store the dll files of your C# files.
+Use the source control repository to store the custom models, controllers, class libraries and CS code.
+The Umbraco Cloud Git repository can only store the dll files of your C# files.

-A Git Umbraco Cloud source control repository with the locally cloned Umbraco project
+A source control repository with the locally cloned Umbraco project

 Code Deployment Summary